muschellij2/process_head_ct/index.md

 <https://github.com/muschellij2/process_head_ct>.
 The code uses packages
 from Neuroconductor in `R`.
 All data presented was from the CQ500 data set, which can be downloaded from <http://headctstudy.qure.ai/dataset>.

+# Acknowledgments

+This work has been been supported by the R01NS060910 and 5U01NS080824 grants from the National Institute of Neurological Disorders and Stroke at the National Institutes of Health (NINDS/NIH).

 # References